qmuloadmin/rust-training/Module I - Introduction to Rust.md

 #### Error
 <?btxt+rust mode='overwrite' tag='error' pre='' post='' ?>

 Errors in rust are very similar to go.
 In go, the error interface basically just has one function -- one that returns a `string`.
-They have expanded on this, and now, by convention, most errors should also implement a chaining mechanism that allows errors to keep track of what caused them.
+They have expanded on this and now, by convention, most errors should also implement a chaining mechanism that allows errors to keep track of what caused them.
 In go, this is `Unwrap`.

 For rust, the only thing you _must_ implement for a type to be a valid implementation of `std::error::Error` is `std::fmt::Display` and `Debug`.
 So in short, an error must be string-able.